One of Catstudio’s famous whimsically illustrated pillows was recently featured in an outdoor sofa makeover on MarthaStewart.com.

 If not, we advise you to reconsider.
 This is not the time for tone-deaf, self-serving messages.
 Newsrooms are reporting on life or death scenarios.
 If they receive a frivolous or exploitative email shoehorning coronavirus concerns into a release about tooth-whitening strips, the only way they will publish your press release is in a mocking tweet.

-So if you have legitimate COVID-19 news or services to distribute, we would love to build FREE, customized media lists for you.
+So if you have legitimate COVID-19 news or services to distribute, we would love to build a FREE, customized media list for you.
 Please reach out anytime now through April 15, 2020.

 “Business meets spirituality” is emerging as a top leadership trend for 2020 and Vish, his book, and his coaching practice are on the cutting edge.
 Vish recently gave a presentation at UC Berkeleyentitled The Way of the Yogi: Ancient Wisdom for Modern Leaders, and his talk was attended by executives from Adobe, Google, Apple, Salesforce, and AT&T. Another recent conference on wellness and consciousness included executives from Walmart, Google, J.B.
 Hunt transport, Blue Cross Blue Shield, and Tyson Foods, addressing corporate mental health and wellbeing.